yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

     RF_model -RandomForest
     J48_model -J48
 5. All these models are trained with the version 2.0 train from the trec car data releases.
-6. While all three model are running J48 performs faster than any other model J48 and Random Forest performs faster than Naive BAyes.

 # 3.Re-rank by Category Clustering

 For each entity in Wikipedia, it has a category.
 We choose the categories which have more than 100 entities to make clusters.
 And we use the same methodology as K-means cluster to do re-rank for run files.